+(4) Mr. Butler resigned as an executive officer of the Company effective January 3, 2011.

-Dr. Gulfo's employment agreement also provided for three separate grants of stock options.
-The first two stock option grants for the purchase of a total of 81,753 shares of our common stock at an exercise price of \$0.46 per share have fully vested and were exercised on October 15, 2008.
-The number of shares of our common stock subject to the third stock option was based on a formula that can only be calculated at the time if and when the Company receives FDA approval of its PMA application for MelaFind®.
-On October 10, 2008, this formula based option, issued in 2004 to Dr. Gulfo from the Company's 2003 Stock Incentive Plan at an exercise price of \$0.46 a share, was cancelled due to the fact that the grant was not compliant with Section 409A of the Internal Revenue Code, which was enacted subsequent to the grant.
+price of \$0.46 a share, was cancelled due to the fact that the grant was not compliant with Section 409A of the Internal Revenue Code, which was enacted subsequent to the grant.
 Based on 20,625,905 shares outstanding (on a fully-diluted basis), as of September 30, 2008 and assuming such number of shares remained as the total number of shares outstanding on the date we receive PMA approval of MelaFind®, the number of shares subject to this option would have been 743,283.

-On October 10, 2008, Dr. Gulfo was granted stock options for 900,000 shares of the Company's common stock at an exercise price of \$3.75 (the closing price on the grant date) per share.
-Of the 900,000 common shares underlying these stock options granted to Dr. Gulfo, 180,000 shares vested immediately, 540,000 shares vest upon the Company receiving FDA approval of its PMA application for MelaFind®, and 180,000 shares vest in four equal annual installments commencing on October 10, 2009, which is the first anniversary of the date of grant.
+On October 10, 2008, in replacement of the cancelled stock options described in the preceding paragraph, Dr. Gulfo was granted stock options for 900,000 shares of Common Stock at an exercise price of \$3.75 (the closing price on the grant date) per share.
+Of the 900,000 common shares underlying these stock options granted to Dr. Gulfo, 180,000 shares vested immediately, 540,000 shares vest upon the Company receiving FDA approval of its PMA application for MelaFind®, and 180,000 shares vest in four equal annual installments commencing on October 10, 2009, which was the first anniversary of the date of grant.
 These 900,000 options expire ten years from the date of grant.
-In determining the underlying terms of the grant, the compensation committee considered the following: the fact that, in addition to accomplishing all tasks contemplated by the Board at the time of the 2004 grant, Dr. Gulfo also performed additional tasks, such as the completion of a significant private and public financing; since shareholder value is largely contingent upon the FDA's approval of our PMA application, a grant of options vesting upon PMA approval will induce Dr. Gulfo to continue to work towards this goal; and an option grant that vests over time will motivate Dr. Gulfo to continue his employment with the Company, thus promoting continuity of leadership among our executive officers, which is one of the goals of our compensation policy.
+In determining the underlying terms of the grant, the compensation committee considered the following: the fact that, in addition to accomplishing all tasks contemplated by the Board of Directors at the time of the 2004 grant, Dr. Gulfo also performed additional tasks, such as the completion of a significant private and public financing; since stockholder value is largely contingent upon the FDA's approval of our PMA application, a grant of options vesting upon PMA approval will induce Dr. Gulfo to continue to work towards this goal; and an option grant that vests over time will motivate Dr. Gulfo to continue his employment with the Company, thus promoting continuity of leadership among our executive officers, which is one of the goals of our compensation policy.

-Based on its own internal analysis, including a comparison with several peer companies, the compensation committee has concluded that Dr. Gulfo's total compensation for 2009 fit within the Company's overall objectives and philosophy with respect to executive compensation.
+Based on its own internal analysis, including a comparison with several peer companies, the compensation committee has concluded that Dr. Gulfo's total compensation for 2010 fit within the Company's overall objectives and philosophy with respect to executive compensation.